 Disclaimer: This post contains my experiences.
 I am not a mental health professional.
 If you see signs in yourself or a loved that could signify the presence of bipolar disorder or another mental illness, seek professional help immediately.

-12 Signals That Point to Bipolar Disorder
+12 Signs of Bipolar Disorder

 1. Trouble at Work